stases/math4ai_temp/docs/essentials/rank_of_matrix.md

 Now, let's use the result above to see how we can use it in the case of _compression.
 If the matrix $$\mathbf{A}$$ was a $$m \times n$$ matrix, then in total we have $$m\cdot n$$ entries.
 On the other hand, if we manage to describe the matrix using matrices $$\mathbf{U}$$ and $$\mathbf{V}$$, then in total, we have $$k\cdot m + k\cdot n = k (m+n)$$ entries.
 In the case $$m$$ and $$n$$ are large and $$k$$ is small, this approach could save a lot of memory.

 It is worth noting that we have only shown that in principle, we could express a matrix in terms of lower-rank matrices, but we haven't shown an exact method to do so.
-We will return to this question in \ref{sec:SVD}.
+We will return to this question in [this section](rank_of_matrix).

+{:. .summary}
+The rank of a matrix is a measure of its nondegenerateness, denoting the dimension of the vector space spanned by its row/column vectors, and therefore it corresponds to the number of linearly independent row/column vectors of the matrix.
+The rank of a matrix is important in determining its properties, such as invertibility, and can be used in low-rank matrix approximations for compression, de-noising and other various purposes.

 [^1]:Or equivalently, all rows are a linear combination of rows of the matrix $$\mathbf{V}^{\text{T}}$$.